neha-gunta/DPOS-implemetation-in-cpp/README.md

 •	chooseWitnesses() : Voting system used to elect the witnesses.
 Implemented using DPOS consensus Algorithm.
 The number of witnesses can be changes in the code, this function returns a vector<int> of witness IDs
 •	verifytransaction() : Verification done by witnesses, returns the bool(T/F) for each transaction;
 •	addBlock() : Used to add a block in the blockchain network.
 Every block contains 2 transactions.
 This function is executed once the queue containing the transaction reaches size of 2.
 The number of transactions can be changed in the code.
-•	viewChain(): shows details of every block in the chain.
+•	viewChain(): shows details of every block in the chain.\n
 •	generateNewBlock(): chooses the witnesses, verifies the transactions, and updates the reward value of the witnesses.